 DEATH OF FATHER Non-precessed – Nothing angular.
 Precessed – Saturn conjunct DC, North Node conjunct IC.
 The souls evolution so tightly aligned to the parental axis and the deathly Saturn wins over the non-precessed hands down.

 SEPARATED FROM HUSBAND Non-precessed – Pluto conjunct AC.
 Precessed – Lilith conjunct AC, Mars conjunct MC, Uranus conjunct DC in 7th house.
 This was a hard year for me but not devastating.
 I relished in my new found freedom.
 Uranus on the DC set me free.
 Lilith the forbidden fruit that tempted me out of my domestic situation.

 DIVORCED & BECAME AN ASTROLOGER Non-precessed – Mars conjunct IC.
 Precessed – Lilith/Pluto conjunct DC, Neptune conjunct MC.
 Neptune dissolved the marriage and brought me Astrology.
 Pluto/Lilith an intense new sexual relationship which transformed my life.

 Precessed works for me.
-Dads death the most convincing since that Saturn on my DC spelt death for my marriage also.
+My father’s death was the most convincing since Saturn on my DC spelled death for my marriage also.
 It started going downhill from there.
 This happened two years before I finally left my husband.